Nexusoft/nw-modules-documentation/how-to-install.md

 ## Prerequisites

 In order to install a [Nexus Wallet Module](./README.md), first you need to have the Nexus Wallet installed and running on your computer.
-You can [download the latest version of Nexus Wallet here](https://github.com/Nexusoft/NexusInterface/releases/latest) if you haven't.
+[Download the latest version of Nexus Wallet](https://github.com/Nexusoft/NexusInterface/releases/latest) if you haven't.

 Next, you need to get a copy of the module that you want to install.
 Currently Nexus hasn't had a central place that hosts all the published modules (though we may have it in the future), so it's up to the module developers how the modules are delivered to you.
-It's also up the the module developers which format the modules are packaged in, but it's very likely that they are in archive formats (_.zip_ for example).
+It's also up the the module developers which format the modules are packaged in, but it's very likely that they are in an archive format (_.zip_ for example).

 ## Install the module